doctorfree/cheat-sheets/apps/kasm.md

 # KASM Workspaces
+[Kasm Workspaces](https://www.kasmweb.com) is a a highly configurable container streaming platform that enables you to stream and deliver containerized applications over the web.
+It offers tools that you can use to create desktop workspaces and provide access to virtual desktops to end users.
+It also ensures data loss prevention as well as secure and private web browsing.

-Streaming containerized apps and desktops to end-users.
-The Workspaces platform provides enterprise-class orchestration, data loss prevention, and web streaming technology to enable the delivery of containerized workloads to your browser.
+Streaming containerized apps and desktops to end-users, the Workspaces platform provides enterprise-class orchestration, data loss prevention, and web streaming technology to enable the delivery of containerized workloads to your browser.

 ---
 ## Add self-signed SSL Certificates